charlesferreira/upcoming-movies-api/README.md

 # Upcoming Movies API

-API for the [Upcoming Movies](https://upcoming-movies-client.herokuapp.com) application.
+API for the Upcoming Movies application.
+You can try a [live demo](https://upcoming-movies-client.herokuapp.com/)*.

+\* *Please notice that the first request might take quite long to return, since Heroku puts the app to sleep from time to time.*

 ## Architecture